linux development logo

 Requirements

-I could have used Startup Disk Creator (which comes with Ubuntu), but I prefer to burn the USB with Balena Etcher (external guide).
-I download Etcher for Linux x64 (64-bit) (zip),
+I could have used Startup Disk Creator (it ships with Ubuntu), but I prefer burning the USB with Balena Etcher (external guide).
+I download Etcher for Linux x64 (64-bit) (zip):

 unzip ../Downloads/balenaEtcher-linux-x64-1.19.21.zip